christopher192/large-language-model-project/pali-dictionary-project/README.md

     - If the LLM is not confident about the mapping, refers to the `CSV` instead of guessing.
 4. Instead of focusing on crafting the perfect prompt, would improving (more structured) the `exercise data` and `input` help the LLM perform better?
     - Check `restructured_exercises_class_*.txt`.
+5. Unicode character issue
+    - `UnicodeDecodeError` when saved the data to .csv, need to evaluate further.

 ### Relevant Discussion
 1. https://github.com/digitalpalidictionary/dpd-db/discussions/33